ant-design/ant-design/.github/PULL_REQUEST_TEMPLATE.md

 Describe changes from the user side, and list all potential break changes or other risks.
 --->

-- Use a developer-oriented tone and narrative style without detailing the fix.
+- Use a developer-oriented tone and narrative style.
-- Describe the issue and its impact on developers.
-- Describe the user’s first-hand experience of the issue, not your resolution approach.
+- Describe the user's first-hand experience of the issue and its impact on developers, rather than your solution approach.
-- Refer to: ant.design/changelog-cn
+- Refer to: ant.design/changelog

 | Language   | Changelog |
 | ---------- | --------- |